Stan-World/22SolanaHackathon/server/README.md

 Scheduler serves to increment and adjust vitapoints.
 Must run on the same server as main server.

 ## Preparation
-1. Install Node.js
+1. Install Node.js.
-2. Install Yarn
+2. Install Yarn.
-3. Install Eslint, TypeScript,
+3. Install Eslint and TypeScript globally.
 4. Replace values at `.env` to valid input.
     * var ending in _PUB_KEY or _PRV_KEY: 123,12,23,123,....
     * var ending in _PUB: DbjsUte2d....